-Who and/or what have been the most important influences on your musical career?
+Who and what have been the most important influences on your musical career?

-What have been the greatest challenges of your musical career so far?
+What have been the greatest challenges of your musical career?

 What for you are the particular pleasures and challenges of collaborating with other musicians?

-Are there any composers with whom you feel a particular affinity?
+Are there any composers for whom you feel a particular affinity?